BE PREPARED

 Step 7

-Attend your visa application appointment.
+Attend your visa application appointment (if required)

 Step 8